We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 For example, you are a giver.
 You love to give.

-And, you can also go help serve spaghetti because it is also important for you to give your time.
+You can also go help serve spaghetti because it is also important for you to give your time.

 Find Free Or Cheap Fun.